mahab339/docs/docs/csharp/indexers.md

 side of the `=` sign.

-The second technique is to strip off the time portions of any `DateTime` object used to index into the collections. .NET doesn't include a date-only type.
-Developers use the `DateTime` type, but use the `Date` property to ensure that any `DateTime` object from that day are equal.
+The second technique is to strip off the time portions of any `DateTime` object used to index into the collections.
+While .NET introduces [`DateOnly`](https://learn.microsoft.com/en-us/dotnet/api/system.dateonly) type, this example uses the `DateTime` type, and uses the `Date` property to ensure that any `DateTime` object from that day are equal.

 ## Summing Up